 Before we deploy the sample application and configure load balancing for it, we must choose a load balancer and deploy the corresponding Ingress controller.

 An Ingress controller is software that integrates a particular load balancer with Kubernetes.
-We have developed Ingress controllers for both open source NGINX and NGINX Plus, now available on our GitHub repository.
-Other implementations also exist; to learn more, visit the Ingress Controllers page at the GitHub repository for Kubernetes.
+We have developed an Ingress controller for both open source NGINX and NGINX Plus, now available on our GitHub repository.
+There are also other implementations created by third parties; to learn more, visit the Ingress Controllers page at the GitHub repository for Kubernetes.

-For complete instructions on deploying the NGINX Plus Ingress controller in your cluster, see our GitHub repository.
+For complete instructions on deploying the NGINX or NGINX Plus Ingress controller in your cluster, see our GitHub repository.

 The Sample Microservices Application